-1. While the system is running, examine the fans to determine which fan has failed.
-2. Pinch together the upper and lower release tabs and pull the fan out of the bay.
+1. While the power is running, examine the fans to determine which fan has failed.
+2. Simultaneously press the upper and lower release tabs of the dual fan module.
+3. Pull the fan out of the rear of the storage chassis using the handle provided.